shehzadashiq/genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - Do not provide particles in the sentence structure
 - Do not provide tenses or conjugations in the sentence structure
 - Remember to consider beginner level sentence structures
+- Reference the <file>sentence-structure-examples.xml</file> for good sentence structure.

 Here is an example of simple sentence structures.